prebuilderjs/prebuilder/README.md

 - Enabling *assertions*, *debugging* and any sort of *backdoor* in non-production builds.
 - Simplifying unit testing by including test functions only in non-production builds.

+## Features
+- Source analysis: <br>remembers which are unchanged source files, and skips them for a faster preprocess.
+- Comprehensive internal flow checks: <br>preprocess errors like for a missing `#endif` do not stop prebuilding mid-way avoiding any loss of unresolved code.

 ## Install